 We’ve got a condensate line that comes down to a steam trap.
 Then it goes to a check valve and from there it goes to our atmospheric condensate return system.
 So if we’ve got the control valve wide open, we’ve got a little bit of differential pressure across the control valve and the heat exchanger.
 But we’ll see that there is still plenty of differential pressure down here to push the condensate through the primary trap and everything works just fine as the product inside the heat exchange starts to warm up, of course, our control valve is going to modulate down so you can see our pressure starts to drop off.

 Also, the pressure will drop off at the condensate line as well.
-Problems will arise if the condensate pressure is not enough to drive the condensate through the steam trap, or if there is further modulation in the control valve which can lead to backflow to the heat exchanger itself, or even worse, it can create vacuum pressure.
+Problems will arise if the condensate pressure is not enough to drive the condensate through the steam trap, or if there is further modulation in the control valve which can lead to backflow to the heat exchanger itself, or even worse, it can create a vacuum pressure.

 Now if we have a vacuum breaker installed right before the heat exchanger when this valve is opened, you’ll hear atmospheric pressure air entering that breaker and you can watch the gauge go from vacuum pressure up to zero so now we’ve got zero psi in our system.

 No matter if we have positive pressure or we if we go all the way down to zero, we can never get below zero.
-Now if we mount our trap 14 or to 18 inches below our heat exchanger we can always make sure that we generate positive pressure proper installation of a vacuum breaker will ensure that we have positive drainage.
+Now if we mount our trap 14 or 18 inches below our heat exchanger we can always make sure that we generate positive pressure proper installation of a vacuum breaker will ensure that we have positive drainage.

-What does vacuum breaker do?
+What does a vacuum breaker do?

 So to sum up the advantages, here are the top 4 reasons for including a vacuum breaker in your system: